dlbewley/demo-autofs/layering/readme.md

 * ✅ Testing on OpenShift 4.19rc2 MachineOSConfig v1 was successful.
 (Caveat [this bug](https://issues.redhat.com/browse/OCPBUGS-56648))
 * ❌ Testing on OpenShift 4.18.10 MachineOSConfig v1alpha1 was not successful.

-## Provision Image Registry to hold layered image
+## Provisioning an Image Registry to hold layered image

 Identify a registry or [enable the on-cluster registry](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/registry/setting-up-and-configuring-the-registry#configuring-registry-storage-baremetal)